Uncaria tomentosa, Uncaria guianensis. Family: Rubiaceae

 Cat's claw is a climbing vine.
 It grows in many countries in Central and South America,

 especially in the Amazon.
-Two species, Uncaria tomentosa and Uncaria guianensis, have
+There are 2 species, Uncaria tomentosa and Uncaria guianensis,

-been used to treat some health issues.
-These include arthritis, digestive problems,
+that have been used to treat some health issues.
+These include arthritis, digestive

 The active ingredients are extracted from the bark and root of the vine.
 Both types

 of Uncaria are currently being studied.
-Small human studies have shown that it may
+There have been claims that it may help with

 Cat’s claw is taken as a bark decoction.
 You take it by boiling a specific amount

 of the herb in water.
-It contains different alkaloids that are responsible for its
+It has different alkaloids that cause its effects.
+These include

 Medically valid uses

-There are no established uses for cat's claw.
+There are no proven uses for cat's claw.